Cycling UK Cookies Policy

 We don't use any of our cookies to collect personal information about you, only anonymous information.

 Please note that not all the cookies on our website are set by us.
-We have listed these separately for your convenience.

-3. How do we categorize cookies?
+3. How do we categorise cookies?

 4. What cookies do Cycling UK use?